s2t2/s2t2.github.io/_posts/2015-06-18-how-to-make-rails-app.md

  - http://blog.blenderbox.com/2014/04/16/gitignore-everything-inside-a-directory/
 ---

-This document describes the process of creating a new Ruby on Rails (version 4.2.0) application from scratch.
+This document describes the process of creating a new Ruby on Rails application from scratch, using Rails version 4.2.0.

 ## Generating